Many British people have asked us what the UK leaving the EU means for those wanting to buy property in Italy.

 As non-residents you can spend up to 180 days per year at your Italian property, but not more than 90 out of every 180 days.

-Or, if you wish to live at the property full time (or at least spend more than 6 months per year there), if you buy a property in Italy, you should be able to apply for residency there, but there will be certain conditions.
-We will update this when things are clearer.
+Or, if you wish to live at the property full time (or at least spend more than 6 months per year there), if you buy a property in Italy, you can apply for residency there, and you will need to meet certain criteria for your residency application.
+You will need to proof you have sufficient funds for supporting yourself financially through other means than paid employment.

 The purchase taxes and local taxes are lower if you buy as a resident.
 If you buy as a resident you may be considered tax resident (meaning your worldly assets may be taxed) so buying as a non resident is simpler.